Girl of the Uchter Moor

-The Girl of the Uchter Moor, also known as Moora, is the name given to a female Iron Age bog body discovered in 2000 in marshland near Uchte, Germany.
+The Girl of the Uchter Moor, also known as Moora, is a female Iron Age bog body discovered in 2000 in marshland near Uchte, Germany.
 The remains include vertebrae, hair, and skull pieces.
 The studies of the body began in 2005.
-The radiocarbon dating performed at the University of Kiel showed that she had died between 764 and 515 BC.
+The radiocarbon dating performed at the University of Kiel showed that she had died between 764 and 515 BCE.
 Despite common Iron Age burial practices, the body was not cremated.
 All the body parts are estimated to have been found except for one scapula.

 Before DNA analysis and radiocarbon dating, the body was initially believed to be that of a sixteen-year-old girl, Elke Kerll, who had disappeared in 1969 after going to a dance club.